-Student prints and completes the 'Application for Special Consideration' form from the proforma section of this guide or collects a form from a Deputy Principal Completed form signed off by Classroom Teacher and Head teacher of the course area at least 1 week prior to submission date.
+Student prints and completes the 'Application for Special Consideration' form from the proforma section of this guide or collects a form from a Deputy Principal

+Completed form signed off by Classroom Teacher and Head teacher of the course area at least 1 week prior to submission date.
 Attach any supporting documentation which may assist you in a successful request.

 Completed documentation handed to Deputy Principal 72 hours prior to task submission date.

 Students and Head Teacher notified within 24 hours of request outcome.

+Successful Application

-Successful Application Unsuccessful Application Student and appropriate staff Student and appropriate staff informed.
-New due date clearly informed.
+Student and appropriate staff informed.
+New due date clearly stated.
+No penalty of marks.

+Unsuccessful Application

+Student and appropriate staff informed.
 Task due as originally set.
-Failure to meet time frame will see"0" stated.
-No penalty of marks. marks allocated.
+Failure to meet time frame will see"0" marks allocated.

-APPLICATION FOR SPECIAL CONSIDERATION
+Appendix I APPLICATION FOR SPECIAL CONSIDERATION

-APPLICATION FOR SPECIAL CONSIDERATION FOR YEAR 11/ HSC COURSE
+APPLICATION FOR SPECIAL CONSIDERATION FOR HSC COURSE